 - Accommodation rentals

-Are groceries taxable in North Carolina?
+Are groceries and prepared foods taxable in North Carolina?

 Is clothing taxable in North Carolina?